Head-to-head school challenges (Fai-To)

 Fai-To is Japanese for encouragement or fighting spirit.
 In Japan, members of a team will chant “Fai-To” before entering a competition.
-Fai-To is our contest system that allows for a head-to-head mathematics competition between two schools from around the globe.
+Fai-To is our contest system that allows for a head-to-head mathematics competition between two schools.
 Any points scored by students during the Fai-To will count towards their school’s total score.

 Fai-To does not affect the way that students or teachers use Mangahigh, it’s simply a way to motivate students for an intensive burst of activity.

 Participation is student-driven and teachers can request a Fai-To invitation for their school at any time by eMailing a request to firstname.lastname@example.org.

 The Fai-To ends when one school wins a total of 5 rounds.
 Each round lasts for 24 hours.

 How does it work, and how do students participate?

 Schools with similar levels of usage over the last 30 days and students from different grade levels may be in a Fai-To against each other.
 Any points scored by students during the Fai-To will count towards their school’s total score, including Assignments, Recommended and Free Play challenges.
 The round battles are won by the student earning the highest medal, regardless of how they access the challenge and the grade level of the content.

 - Have not been in a Fai-To in the last 14 days

 - Earned at least 100 medal points since their first day using Mangahigh